hls4ml-finn-mlperftiny/tiny_results_v0.7/open/hls4ml-finn/code/kws/KWS-W3A3/inference/pynqZ2/README.md

 ## Creating the bare metal application for MLPerf tiny
 The following steps are adapted from original instructions by Giuseppe:

-1. Make sure the shell has access to the Vivado 2019.1 tools and SDK.
+1. Make sure the shell has access to the Vivado 2019.1 tools and SDK, by setting the PATH environment variable to include them.
 2. Run the Vivado project script:

 ```shell